CiprianaM/codewomen-projects/project_react_film_app/README.md

 ### The goal of this project is to practice working with React, specifically reacting to changes

+We will be using HTML, CSS, JavaScript and React.

 **Basic functionality:** we want our app to request data from the Studio Ghibli API (https://ghibliapi.herokuapp.com), to show films, locations, film directors etc.

 **Additional functionality:** search function so that the user can search films, locations, and people.